 IV crystalloid infusion - patient will be vasodilated and needs intravascular volume

 Check under the blanket between legs to see if massive vaginal bleeding.
 Is the uterus contracted?

 Assuming no cardiac arrest, treatment of acute anaphylaxis is with adrenaline - suitable dose is 0.5mg IM, which is 0.5 mls of 1:1000.
 Repeat every 5 minutes as necessary.
 If ongoing deterioration commence IV infusion of adrenaline under direction of experienced specialist

 If wheeze persistent, salbutamol 8-12 puffs of inhaler or 5mg nebuliser.
 For persistent wheeze, oral/IV steroids - note steroids should not be used as a first-line medication in place of adrenaline.
 Their place in acute anaphylaxis is unproven.

 If no response to above, patient will need endotracheal intubation, ventilation and consider other causes such as PE (CTPA, transoesphageal echocardiography), MI (ECG changes, troponin, echo) or amniotic fluid embolism (no antemortem test, supportive treatment).

-Hope your weekend is productive.
+Hope your week is productive.
 Make some time for yourself as well as study.
 Exercise & time out to recharge is important.